Amutheezan/amutheezan.github.io/_projects/2022-07-29-paratransit.md

 collection: projects
 permalink: /projects/para-transit
 date: 2022-07-29
-citation: "Sivagnanam, A., Kadir, SU., Mukhopadhyay, A., Pugliese, P., Dubey, A., Samaranayake, S., & Laszka, A. (2022, July) "Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit.
-In Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence (pp. 3933-3939)"
+citation: 'Sivagnanam, A., Kadir, SU., Mukhopadhyay, A., Pugliese, P., Dubey, A., Samaranayake, S., & Laszka, A. (2022, July) "Offline Vehicle Routing Problem with Online Bookings: A Novel Problem Formulation with Applications to Paratransit.
+In Proceedings of the Thirty-First International Joint Conference on Artificial Intelligence (pp. 3933-3939)'

 ---
 ### 📌 Key Contributions